Why is Sunday church attendance such a big deal anyway?

 Missing a few services does not mean you are a backslider.
 But I love you enough to tell you that haphazard church attendance provides a massive opportunity for you to backslide.
 Attendance doesn’t save you or win you points with God, but you need to habitually attend worship services, discipleship classes, and Bible Study.

 God never meant for the Christian life to be lived in isolation.
-Christianity is meant to be a shared experience.
+Christianity is intended to be a shared experience.
 You need the community of shared participation.
 Without it, you’ll never become all God wants you to be.
 If you don’t believe me, just ask those who have quit attending and see how great their relationship is with the Lord.

 Think about the banana too.
 Once he leaves the bunch, it’s only a matter of time until he’s skinned alive and eaten!